marco-travel-companion/marco-legal-docs/terms-of-service.md

 ## 6. Links to Third-Party Services
 a.
-The App provides access to third-party services, specifically Apple Maps and Google Maps, for navigation purposes.
-Additionally, pass purchases are handled directly through the Apple Store.
+The App uses Google Maps and Google Places APIs for location and place information.
+Additionally, the App provides access to Apple Maps and Google Maps applications for navigation purposes when users request directions.

 b.
+By using this App, you are bound by Google's Terms of Service (https://policies.google.com/terms) and Google Privacy Policy (https://policies.google.com/privacy).
+The App uses Google Maps API(s) and incorporates Google's services as a core functionality.

+c.
+When choosing to get directions, users will be redirected to either Apple Maps or Google Maps applications based on their selection.
+Pass purchases are handled directly through the Apple Store.

+d.
 Your use of these third-party services is subject to their respective terms and conditions and privacy policies.
 The App is not responsible for any issues, damages, or losses resulting from your use of or reliance on these services.

-c.
+e.
 All transactions and interactions with these third-party services are solely between you and the third party.